Pectoral Etching for Men

 In most cases, a subtle change in appearance is the primary goal of pectoral etching, as opposed to a dramatic bulking up or resizing of the chest muscles.

 The next step is to schedule your consultation.
-During your consultation, Board Certified Plastic Surgeon Dr. Sozer or Dr. Phillips will evaluate you and discuss all your questions, concerns, and desires before undergoing surgery so you can have realistic expectations.
+During your consultation, Board Certified Plastic Surgeon Dr. Sozer will evaluate you and discuss all your questions, concerns, and desires before undergoing surgery so you can have realistic expectations.
 You may call or text our office at (915) 351-1116 to schedule your consultation or fill out our “Schedule Your Consultation” form.
 Someone will contact you to make an appointment.

 Frequently Asked Questions